Thayatal

 Thayatal National Park

-In conjunction with Národni Park Podyjí, the Thayatal National Park protects one of the finest and most biodiverse valley landscapes in all of Europe.
-With its forest wilderness and idyllic river landscape, this gem in the High North provides a habitat to animals such as the European wildcat, which seemed to have disappeared from Austria a long time ago.
+In conjunction with Národni park Podyjí, the Thayatal National Park protects one of the most beautiful and biodiverse valley landscapes in all of Europe.
+With its mystical forest and idyllic river landscape, this gem in the High North provides a habitat to animals such as the European wildcat, which seemed to have disappeared from Austria a long time ago.

 Size